QME & AME Evaluations

 Your appointment will last approximately 2–3 hours and includes:

-- A detailed history — Dr. Patibanda will ask about your injury, symptoms, medical history, and how your condition affects your daily life and work.
-Take your time and be thorough.
+- A detailed history— I'll ask about your injury, symptoms, medical history, and how your condition affects your daily life and work.

 - A physical examination — A focused exam related to the body parts in dispute.

-- A records review — Dr. Patibanda will review your medical records, imaging, and any other documentation provided.
+- A records review— I'll review your medical records, imaging, and any other documentation provided.

 What to Bring